ArchLars/archtutorial/README.md

 # IMPORTANT: Remove 'udev' from HOOKS=() and add 'systemd' E.g. : HOOKS=(base systemd ... )
 #
-# NOTE: IF you do not remove udev and if you do not replace it with systemd THEN YOUR SYSTEM WILL NOT BOOT
+# NOTE: IF you do not remove udev and if you do not replace it with systemd,
+# THEN YOUR SYSTEM WILL NOT BOOT.
-# This is the only pitfall with systemd-gpt-autogenerator,
+# This is the only pitfall with systemd-gpt-auto-generator,
+#
+# It's worth doublechecking.
-# so it's worth doublechecking if your system isn't booting post-install
+# Check this again if your system isn't booting post-install.

-# Finally ensure microcode is in HOOKS=(), we will leave it out of initrd with UKIs
+# Finally ensure microcode is in HOOKS=()
 # And replace BOTH keymap and consolefont with sd-vconsole in HOOKS=() since we are using systemd
 ```